kavyakotagiri/SQL-Query-Optimization-Techniques/README.md

 # SQL-Query-Optimization-Techniques
 SQL Query Optimization Techniques

-1. USE EXISTS instead of JOIN or IN conditions
+1. Use EXISTS instead of JOIN or IN conditions